 My pie crust is made in the food processor.
 I use it for all my savory and sweet pastry dishes.
 It comes out buttery and flaky every time.
 If you don’t have a food processor, the old fashioned method of using a pastry cutter or rubbing the butter between your fingers into the flour will work just fine.

 I do recommend refrigerating the dough before rolling out.
 It just makes the pastry lighter and flakier.

 If you’ve tried Maple Sweet Potato Pie Recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 1 teaspoon ground cinnamon

 - 1/4 teaspoon ground nutmeg

 - 1 teaspoon granulated sugar

-Roll the dough over the rolling pin and lift into a greased 9 inch pie dish.
+- Roll the dough over the rolling pin and lift into a greased 9 inch pie dish.
 Leave a 1 inch overhang, then fold the edges under and make the edges pretty.
 Use a fork to prick holes in the base of the dough.
-Brush the edges of the pastry with the beaten egg.
+Lightly cover the crust edge with foil.
 Bake in the center of the oven for 10 minutes.
-Remove from the oven and allow to cool slightly.
+Remove from the oven, remove the foil and allow to cool slightly.

 * The dough may be hard, don't worry, this is just the butter hardening.
 Leave out for a couple of minutes to soften, then start rolling.